 Raw Cacao Compared To Chocolate and Coffee

 It’s unfortunate, but most people today have only ever experienced chocolate through a sugary candy bar or, at best, a piece of dark chocolate.
 Most of us have never experienced the undeniable brain-boosting powers of chocolate in its purest form, raw cacao.
+It's particularly helpful for those on a keto diet.

 Here's the difference: Chocolate is made from cocoa.
 Cocoa is made from raw cacao that has been processed (roasted at high temperatures).
 Unfortunately, many of cocoa's unique nutritional qualities are lost in the production process from raw cacao to chocolate.